NijiDigital/eslint-config-niji-ts/README.md

 - sonarjs/no-inverted-boolean-check
 - sort-keys-shorthand/sort-keys-shorthand

+List of the disabled custom rules:

+- @typescript-eslint/explicit-member-accessibility
+- @typescript-eslint/no-var-requires
+- @typescript-eslint/prefer-readonly-parameter-types
+- @typescript-eslint/promise-function-async
+- @typescript-eslint/strict-boolean-expressions
+- unicorn/filename-case
+- unicorn/no-array-reduce
+- unicorn/prefer-module
+- unicorn/prevent-abbreviations

-All these rules are proposed to reach a maximum level of quality.
+All these rules are proposed to reach a maximum level of quality without compromise efficiency.

 Feel free to customize your configuration to match your needs.

 Enjoy!